"Quelquechose à la machine?" he asks breezily, like one of my more socially accomplished tutors at college offering a small dry sherry.

-They chat and chat, whilst we get on the tram, both of them always managing to be in the way of, or bang into, everyone we come close to.
+They chat and chat, whilst we get on the tram, both of them always managing to be in the way of, or to bang into, the other passengers.
 Who to invite to Mexican wrestle, films about dentistry, what qualifications Lashes needs to be a vet slash stuntman.
 Fingers is anxious.
 It's his default state.
 Currently he's anxious about his future career:

 "Je sais toujours pas!"

 "It's ok.
 You're six.
 Honestly, you have plenty of time to decide what you want to do when you grow up".